raaid3/admin-dashboard/README.md

 # admin-dashboard
- Front end for an Admin Dashboard using CSS and HTML
+ Front end for a simple Admin Dashboard made using SCSS and HTML as part of the Odin Project.